bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/A-list-of-all-of-my-articles-to-link-to-future-posts.md

 **Scheduling: setTimeout and setInterval**

 *We may decide to execute a function not right now, but at a later time.
-That’s called “scheduling a call”.*javascript.plainenglish.io<a href="https://javascript.plainenglish.io/scheduling-settimeout-and-setinterval-fcb2f40d16f7" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+That’s called "scheduling a call”.*javascript.plainenglish.io<a href="https://javascript.plainenglish.io/scheduling-settimeout-and-setinterval-fcb2f40d16f7" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 **LocalStorage VS SessionStorage**